Yuquan Lu station

 Yuquan Lu Station (玉泉路站 (Yùquán Lù Zhàn)) is a station on Line 1 of the Beijing Subway.

+Between February 15 and May 16, 2026, due to facilitation works on Line 1 Branch at making and stations unoperational, the station was the temporary western terminus of the line.

 Station layout

 The station has an underground island platform.

 Exits

 The station has eight exits, lettered A1, A2, B1, B2, C1, C2, D1, and D2.
 Exit A1 is accessible.